MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 # Quickstart: Visual Studio Tools for Unreal Engine

 In this article, download an Unreal Engine (UE) game sample and configure Visual Studio Tools for Unreal Engine.
-Visual Studio Tools for Unreal Engine is a free Visual Studio extension that helps you develop games with Unreal Engine.
+Visual Studio Tools for Unreal Engine is a free extension that helps you develop games with Unreal Engine.
 It provides features that improve the Unreal Engine development experience in Visual Studio.

 ## Prerequisites